JimLynchCodes/Titanium-Lambda/README.md

 ## Official Song
-The official song of the Titanium Lambda project is [Titanium by Dabid Guetta & Sia](https://www.youtube.com/watch?v=JRfuAukYTKg).
+The official song of the Titanium Lambda project is [Titanium by David Guetta & Sia](https://www.youtube.com/watch?v=JRfuAukYTKg).

 Imagine your Lambdas singing along to the lyrics: